November 23, 2021

 Regardless of their current volume of requests, all privacy teams should create a system that centralizes DSAR intake management.
-This could look like a web form, landing page, or survey.
+This could look like a web form, self-service portal, or survey.
 In any case, all intake requests must flow into one location for efficient processing.

 Any request that falls through the cracks presents a risk of non-compliance, so it’s important to build a system that helps mitigate this risk.